St3451/Bioinformatics_of_High_Throughput_Analysis/README.md

-# Introduction to Data Science
+# Bioinformatics of High-Throughput Analysis

-This repository contains the assignments of Bioinformatics of High-Throughput Analysis course (fourth block of courses of my MSc in Bioinformatics).
+This repository contains the assignments of BOHTA course (fourth block of courses of my MSc in Bioinformatics).

 ## Assigments